Biodynamic and Biocyclic Vegan - what's the difference?

 Both names start with “bio” and there are other similarities, but Biodynamic and Biocyclic Vegan practices diverge when it comes to animal use.

-Our winery in Gaspereau, Nova Scotia is certified Organic, grape growing and winemaking, and recently also certified Biocyclic Vegan from soil to glass.
+Our winery in Gaspereau, Nova Scotia is organic, grape growing and winemaking, and recently also certified Biocyclic Vegan from soil to glass.
 Our reasons for following these standards are that organic vegan wine is good for the planet, animals and people.
 Most people are familiar with Organic farming but may not have heard of Biocyclic Vegan or Biodynamic farming.
 Let’s compare all three.

 There are many pesticides allowed for grapes, surface and internal acting.
 Grapes are listed as one of the dirty dozen, a list of heavily sprayed fruits and vegetables published by the Environmental Working Group.
 Hybrid grapes are fairly disease-resistant but more and more disease-susceptible vinifera grapevines are planted in Nova Scotia every year.
 Organic production follows the Canadian Organic Standard, the practice of producing food without synthetic pesticides, herbicides or genetically modified organisms (GMO), and certified organic is required to be able to certify your winery to Biodynamic or Biocyclic Vegan Standards.